Goob-Station/docs/src/en/community/admin/goob-station-admin-policy.md

 ### Playing the game
 - When in-game as a normal member of crew, antagonist, head of staff, member of Security, or as a silicon (excluding pAI and Drone), you are required to de-admin.
   - The single exception to this rule is if you are the only admin on the server.
-However you must still respect the in-round limitations and not handle admin-helps you were involved in.
+However, you must still respect the in-round limitations and not handle admin-helps you were involved in.
   - If you are currently handling any administrative issues, do not accept antagonist roles that are polled to ghosts.
 - Inform the other staff online if you are going to de-admin in order to play.
 This rule is a simple matter of common courtesy to keep the admin team informed and coordinated.